-There are lots of HVAC brands that make mini-split systems, but Mitsubishi is one of the best-selling (if not the best-selling) brand in the country.
+There are lots of HVAC brands that make mini-split systems, but Mitsubishi is one of the best-selling (if not the best-selling) brands in the country.

 Why?
-We think it might have something to do with the reliability and the variety in their product line.
+We think it might have something to do with the reliability and the variety of their product line.

-Mitsubishi mini-splits are actually made by Mitsubishi Electric Trane HVAC US (METUS, for short), which is a subsidiary of the Mitsubishi Electric Corporation.
+Mitsubishi mini splits are made by Mitsubishi Electric Trane HVAC US (METUS, for short), which is a subsidiary of the Mitsubishi Electric Corporation.
 And yes, that means your Mitsubishi unit, regardless of which type of mini-split you have installed, is also a Trane-branded product.

 That’s good!
 We like Trane and always have.
 They produce industry-leading HVAC equipment that has a well-deserved reputation for quality and longevity.

 If you’re considering a Mitsubishi mini-split system for your addition, renovation, or supplemental HVAC project, there’s no way to go wrong.

 The thing is – and we’ve seen this a lot when discussing mini-splits with people who haven’t ever had one – there are lots of options to choose from.
 And they don’t all look like this:

 - Just conditioning a single room?
 Put it on the wall, the ceiling, or the floor.